Canvas - Accessibility and Usability Information

 People who are navigating via screen reader may experience difficulty

 Those navigating via a screen reader or other assistive technology may experience difficulties reading content in Canvas as some pages have heading levels that are out of order.
 This may make it difficult for some users to find their way via clearly identified sections in the content that they are viewing.

 Some quiz question items also may present barriers for those navigating via screen reader.
 Some of these issues include:

 - Text fields that are missing a descriptive label

-People who are navigating via keyboard
+People who are navigating via keyboard may experience difficulty

 Some secondary functions within Canvas are not consistently keyboard accessible and may be difficult to operate for those navigating via keyboard.
 For example, the “Select file” checkbox in file upload does not operate properly via keyboard consistently.
 Additionally, text styling for rich text input fields may not be consistently reachable via keyboard for some users.